JohnVspecialist/JohnVspecialist/README.md

 - 7.)
 What is Comprehension?
 - 8.)
 What is Mental abstraction?
 - 9.)
 What is Logic?
-- 10.)
-What is Epistemology?
+- 10.) what are Ontology & Epistemology: What’s the Difference Between Them?

 --Should we imbue machines with such things, what might be the outcome, what is the cost of creating such models, and is it worth it?